pommicket/bootstrap/README.md

 - ASCII, null-terminated strings
 - how pointers work
 - how floating-point numbers work
-- maybe some basic Intel-style x86-64 assembly (you can probably pick it up on the way though)
+- some basic Intel-style x86-64 assembly

 It will help you a lot to know how to program (with any programming language), but it's not strictly necessary.